 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Euroclear SA/NV reported total carbon emissions of approximately 4,912,700 kg CO2e.
-This includes Scope 1 emissions of about 23,800 kg CO2e, Scope 2 emissions of around 66,900 kg CO2e, and significant Scope 3 emissions totalling approximately 4,822,000 kg CO2e.
-The latter includes categories such as purchased goods and services (about 3,997,000 kg CO2e), business travel (approximately 448,000 kg CO2e), and employee commuting (around 338,000 kg CO2e).
-Euroclear has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its entire value chain by 2050, using 2019 as the base year.
-The company has established near-term targets to reduce absolute Scope 1 and 2 GHG emissions by 55% by 2030 and Scope 3 emissions by 28% within the same timeframe.
-Furthermore, Euroclear commits to a long-term reduction of 90% in both Scope 1 and 2 emissions by 2050, as well as a 90% reduction in Scope 3 emissions.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions required to limit global warming to 1.5°C. Euroclear also aims for 70% of its suppliers, covering purchased goods and services and capital goods, to have science-based targets by 2027.
-This comprehensive approach underscores Euroclear's commitment to sustainability and its proactive stance in addressing climate change within the financial services sector.
+This includes 23,800 kg CO2e from Scope 1 emissions, 66,900 kg CO2e from Scope 2 emissions, and a significant 4,822,000 kg CO2e from Scope 3 emissions.
+The latter category encompasses various sources, with the largest contributions from purchased goods and services (about 3,997,000 kg CO2e) and business travel (approximately 448,000 kg CO2e).
+Euroclear has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its entire value chain by 2050, using 2019 as the baseline year.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 55% by 2030 and Scope 3 emissions by 28% within the same timeframe.
+Furthermore, Euroclear is committed to reducing absolute Scope 1, 2, and 3 emissions by 90% by 2050.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Euroclear's commitment to maintaining reductions consistent with limiting global warming to 1.5°C. The company also aims for 70% of its suppliers, covering emissions from purchased goods and services and capital goods, to have science-based targets by 2027.
+Euroclear's emissions data and climate commitments are cascaded from its parent organization, ensuring a comprehensive approach to sustainability within its corporate family.

 Access structured emissions data, company-specific emission factors, and source documents